owntracks/frontend/README.md

 ## Introduction

-This is a WebInterface for [OwnTracks](https://github.com/owntracks/recorder), intended to replace the various web pages shipping with the recorder.
+This is a web interface for [OwnTracks](https://github.com/owntracks/recorder), intended to replace the various web pages shipping with the recorder.
 OwnTracks UI uses Vue.js under the hood.

 *This is not an official OwnTracks project.*